 - (1) EnTrust Global Management GP LLC is the managing member of the Sponsor and as such has voting and investment discretion with respect to the Class A Common Stock held of record by the Sponsor and may be deemed to have shared beneficial ownership (along with EnTrust Global Management GP LLC, GH Onshore GP LLC and our Sponsor) of the Class A Common Stock held directly by the Sponsor.
 Gregg Hymowitz, one of our directors, is the sole and managing member of GH Onshore GP LLC, which is the managing member of EnTrust Global Management GP LLC, and as a result, may be deemed to have shared beneficial ownership of the common stock held directly by the Sponsor.
 An affiliate of GMF Capital has an approximately 50% membership interest in the Sponsor.
 The address of EG Sponsor LLC is c/o EnTrust Global, 375 Park Avenue, 24 Floor, New York, NY 10152.
-Pursuant to the terms of the letter agreement executed in connection with the initial public offering of EG Acquisition Corp., EG Sponsor LLC may not transfer shares of Class A Common Stock or warrants to purchase shares of Class A Common Stock until December 27, 2026, subject to certain exceptions. - (2) Gregg Hymowitz, one four directors, serves as the Founder and Chief Executive Officer of EnTrust Global, an affiliate of which serves as the general partner of EnTrust Emerald (Cayman) LP, and may be deemed to be the beneficial owner of such shares held by EnTrust Emerald (Cayman) LP.
+Includes 1,000,000 shares of Class A Common Stock issuable upon the exercise of the August 2024 Warrants.
+Also includes 1,020,400 shares of Class A Common Stock issuable upon the conversion of shares of Series B Preferred Stock, but which conversion cannot occur until the earlier of December 31, 2025, or the closing of a subsequent capital raise in an amount not less than \$25,000,000. - (2) Gregg Hymowitz, one of our directors, serves as the Founder and Chief Executive Officer of EnTrust Global, an affiliate of which serves as the general partner of EnTrust Emerald (Cayman) LP, and may be deemed to be the beneficial owner of such shares held by EnTrust Emerald (Cayman) LP.
 The address of EnTrust Emerald (Cayman) LP is c/o EnTrust Global, 375 Park Avenue, 24 Floor, New York, NY 10152.
+Includes 4,000,000 shares of Class A Common Stock issuable upon the exercise of the August 2024 Warrants.
+Also includes 4,081,600 shares of Class A Common Stock issuable upon the conversion of shares of Series B Preferred Stock, but which conversion cannot occur until the earlier of December 31, 2025, or the closing of a subsequent capital raise in an amount not less than \$25,000,000.